Wages & TRA

 Amount of TRA Benefits

 If you qualify for TRA, the weekly amount of your TRA will be based on the unemployment insurance claim in effect at the time of your first qualifying separation from the adversely affected employment.
-Your same weekly benefit amount will be paid while on TRA and in full time training. (if any federally extended unemployment benefits exist and you are eligible for these, the amount will be subtracted from your TRA benefits.
+Your same weekly benefit amount will be paid while on TRA and in full time training (part-time for those under Reversion 2021). (if any federally extended unemployment benefits exist and you are eligible for these, the amount will be subtracted from your TRA benefits.